AdobeDocs/places.de-DE/help/places-ext-aep-sdks/places-monitor-extension/using-places-monitor-extension.md

 >Die Orteüberwachung hängt von der Platzierungserweiterung ab.
 When manually installing the Places Monitor extension, ensure that you also add the `libACPPlaces_iOS.a` library to your project.

-## Hinzufügen Berechtigungen für das Manifest
+## hinzufügen Berechtigungen für das Manifest

 ### Android